The Benefits of Gamifying Your Workspace

 Let’s face it; motivation can be hard to come by sometimes.
 Monotony can make even work you’re passionate about seem dull.
 Many people have had to change where they do their work from and are having difficulty adapting.
 Distractions at home can disrupt both workflow and workout routine.
 How can you stay productive and healthy working either from home or in the office?
 The answer is gamification.

 You’ve seen gamification if you’ve ever signed up for an account with loyalty rewards.
 Ever had a stamp card for your favorite restaurant?
 That’s a game that keeps you coming back.
-So are rewards cards where you spend money to gain points.
+So are rewards cards where you spend money to gain points from a gamification platform.

 How Can I Use Gamification?